- 1 Amazing Facts About Venice, Italy

 Now that you know the name for streets, you should learn how the Venetian street system was officially organized.

 After the fall of Napoleon, the Austrian Empire stepped in to control the region.
-When they arrived in Venice, they discovered exactly what you do when you start walking through the city’s winding, twisting streets.
+When they arrived in Venice, they discovered exactly what you do when you start walking through the city’s winding, twisting streets while spending 2 days in Venice.

 The streets in Venice are winding and twisting, without any order or reason.
 Even Shakespeare got it right when the character Launcelot gave directions to Gobbo on how to walk to Shylock’s house: